nonameuser321321/test/README.md

-Test miner.
+Test mainer.
 Do not download and start!!!!!